gold2718/sourceTreeFetch/README.md

 sourceTreeFetch
 ===============

-Python tool to check out git or subversion externals into a single directory structure Externals structure defined in XML file source_info.xsd defines XML format
+Simple tool to check out git externals into a single directory structure Externals structure defined in configuration file (ini format)

+Mode of operation